Spiritual, Moral, Social and Cultural Education (SMSC)

-Our students have an important role in making decisions about their school.
-Student voice is considered important at HT and there are important leadership roles and opportunities for students in Year 7-13.
-Our students have an important role in making decisions about their school.
-Student voice is considered important at HT.
-Recruitment to every Student Leadership role at HT involves an application and interview process.
+Students at HT have an important role in making decisions about their school.
+Student voice is considered important at HT and there are opportunities for students to take part in leadership roles from Year 7 through to Year 13.

 Student Leadership Group

-Our Student Leadership Group, led by our Head Students in the Sixth Form.
+HT’s Student Leadership Group is led by our Head Students in the Sixth Form.
 The Student Leadership Group hold regular meetings to discuss key issues.
-They also hold student voice sessions with other students who can bring forward key issues and discuss ways in which the school can continue to improve.
+The group will also hold student voice sessions with other students giving other students an opportunity to bring forward key issues and discuss ways in which the school can continue to improve.

-Anti-Bullying Ambassadors have all received training from the Diana Award in July 2019 and February 2021 and have received support, skills, practical ideas, knowledge and confidence to effectively tackle bullying in the school.
+Anti-Bullying Ambassadors have received training from the Diana Award in July 2019, February 2021 and January 2022 and have received support, skills, practical ideas, knowledge and confidence to effectively tackle bullying in the school.
 The Anti-Bullying Ambassadors are responsible for raising awareness of bullying, leading on campaigns and promoting kindness.
 They have held a charity event to raise over £150 for School Diversity, led student assemblies, supported Anti-Bullying Week events, established an Anti-Bullying drop-in surgery for students needing support and continue to meet regularly to advise the school on how we can support our Anti-Bullying campaign.